Soccer

 For more detail, see data table A26.

-Where it was specified, the most common cause of injury was contact with another person (Figure 4).
+Where it was specified, the most common cause of injury was contact with another person, and the next most common was falls involving an object (Figure 5).

 Source: AIHW NHMD.